nandahadymulya/nandahadymulya/README.md

 # Hi, I'm Nanda 🙌

-## Software Engineer, AI Enthusiast
+## Software Engineer, Artificial Intelligence Enthusiast

 An informatics engineering graduate student, concentrating on Software Engineering and Artificial Intelligence (AI), who is motivated, visionary, and capable of being a groundbreaker.
 Seeking MT Program as a platform for learning and growing.
 During the lectures, successfully led an internal technology organization by demonstrating the values of professionalism, utilization of technology, teamwork, and persuasive communication.